ashishsonone/py-utils/README.md

 [x] Don't send empty rows to server api in appscript
   [ ] trim the table if first column of any row is empty

+[x] Treat empty string as NULL when sending to server [ ] replace '' => null before in request body

+[ ] Proper error handling when showing in googe sheet

+[ ] Add tests